db47h/hwsim/README.md

 The simulator is built as an array of individual wires (think [stripboard]).
 It works like a double-buffer with a "current state" array and a "next state" array.
 At every tick of the simulation:

-- all components are updated
+- all components are updated:
   - input states are read from the "current state" array
   - output states are written to the "next state" array
 - the "current state" and "next state" arrays are swapped.